oroinc/documentation/user_guide/intro_nav_search.rst

 |

-The search returned 28 records, 2 of which are Accounts, 2 – Contacts, 6 are Magento Shopping Carts, etc. You can scroll through the entire list of results or select a specific entity in order to find the desired record faster.
+The search returned 28 records, two of which are Accounts, two are Contacts, six are Magento Shopping Carts, etc. You can scroll through the entire list of results or select a specific entity in order to find the desired record faster.

-If you wait for a few second before clicking Go, you will see a dropdown list of most relevant results.
-If the one you are looking for is in the list, click it to open straight away.
+If you wait a few seconds before clicking Go, you will see a drop-down list of the most relevant results.
+If the one you are looking for is in the list, you can immediately click it to open.
 Here are the most relevant results for the example
 above:

 |